keithbuhler/keithbuhler.github.io/pages-philosophy/phd-how-to.md

 Play it safe -- just be calm, be yourself, be frank, and say what you want to study.
 Your aspirations will change; just state what you want to study *today*.

-### 4. Once you get in, how do you best make progress? ###
+### 4. Once you get in, how do you best make progress? -- MASTER LIST

 At U. Kentucky, there are 35 steps from admission to "congratulations Doctor".
-So I've [made a list.](https://docs.google.com/spreadsheets/d/1RqZIRaApZnbUcbipRMALKwz1FTuKLeRoB529OZpdbeA/edit?usp=sharing)
+So I've [made a list.](https://docs.google.com/spreadsheets/d/1RqZIRaApZnbUcbipRMALKwz1FTuKLeRoB529OZpdbeA/edit?usp=sharing) You should do the same.
+I call it the Master List.

-The list is 35 or so items, broken into 6 (very disproportionally sized) projects:
+A UK, the Master List is 35 or so items, broken into 6 (very dis-proportionally sized) projects:

 1. Complete 12 classes.
-2 years
+(2 years)
 2. Complete language, logic, and Comprehensive exams 2-3 years
+3. Complete 5 more classes                                       (1 year)
 3. Write and defend an Area Proposal.
-6 months
+(6 months)
 4. Write and defend three Qualifying Exams.
-3 weeks
+(3 weeks)
 5. Write and defend a Dissertation Proposal.
-6 months?
+(6-12 months?)
 6. Write and defend a Dissertation.
-1-3 years
+(1-3 years?
+5 years?)

+This list is different for every school.
+Even at UK, it's changed since 2012 when I began.
+You

+Find out from your professors, older students, recently finished, and (more probably) from the department administrative assistant *what you need to do*.
+Keep everything in one big list.
+Don't be fancy and break it down into multiple places.

+And don't lose track, while simply working on courses, of the bigger picture.
+Getting to "Dr." requires taking courses and doing well -- but it also requires jumping through a bunch of bureaucratic hoops.
+Deadlines are hard and fast.
+Missing one could cost you a semester or a year.

+Know what's coming.
+What do you need to do by year three?
+By year two?
+By end of the year?
+Right now?
+Treat each course as a learning opportunity but also as checking a box on your master list.
+Each "A" or "B" is one step closer to "PHD".